mskeegan01/ExpenseWallet_V1/README.md

 ### Future Features:
-- manage your Wallet via a Pie Chart and add your incoming expenses
+- instead of slider charts for the current week --> manage your Wallet via a Pie Chart and add your incoming expenses
 - general overview diagram where you can easily adjust with sliders your current income flow and expenses
 - delete, save and manage your Saving Goals and receive notifications if your a still aligned to your saving goal